Hakuuna/alx_html_css/css_advanced/README.md

 ## Customization

 Feel free to customize the styles in `styles.css` to match your preferences.
-You can change colors, fonts, and more as per your requirement.
+You can change colors, fonts, and morgite as per your requirement.

 ## License